splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/get-started.rst

 The Splunk Distribution of OpenTelemetry .NET provides the following features:

 - Collection and reporting of all spans and traces
-- B3 and W3C headers for context propagation
+- B3 and W3C headers for context propagation by default
 - OTLP over HTTP exporter to send spans to the Splunk OTel Collector
 - OpenTelemetry semantic conventions